calaldees/teacherEducation/teacherEducation/behaviour.md

 Strategies
 -----------

+### High quality lessons - Intrinsic Motivation - Is the leaning accessible

+> Is this a lesson that is worth behaving in?

+* Context - Not trivialised, real world application, real community/relevant application
+* Accessible (have you scaffolded and included a way for everyone to participate)
+* #7/6-Behaviour-LearnThat-intrinsic_motivation
+* Considering 'Meaningful success' from pupils perspective
+* #7/7-Behaviour-LearnThat-invest_from_prior_success

 ### Weak strategies by teachers

 * Bribes (sweets, or leave early)
-    * They take away from the focus being learning
+    * They take away from the focus being _learning_
 * Anger, rage, loss of control (by you)
     * Will result in lack of respect
     * Note: This is not the same as stern discontent or frustration

+### The Pantomime of Emotional Conveyance

-### Emotional conveyance as a tool
+Emotional Conveyance as a tool

 Elaboration on teacher use of emotion and anger/discontent
 * Sometimes children cannot identify with the severity of a situation with just words